 At the Statler College of Engineering and Mineral Sources, we are committed to bettering our communities through a variety of programs and initiatives.
 We invite young people to visit our College and to learn about science, technology, engineering, and math related fields (often referred to as STEM fields) through a number of outreach events.
 We welcome anyone in grades K through 12 to join in on the fun.School Visits

 We are happy to visit K-12 classes to talk to your students about engineering, careers in engineering, and the opportunities available at the WVU Statler College of Engineering and Mineral Resources.
-We can bring current engineering student and hands-on demonstrations to educate your students on the opportunities in the engineering field.
+We can bring current engineering students and hands-on demonstrations to educate your students on the opportunities in the engineering field.
 We believe strongly in supporting STEM education and STEM fields, so we are committed to engaging children of all ages in any way that we can.
 To schedule a visit, contact Cate Schlobohm.

 Our Engineering Challenge Camps are for students excited about science and engineering who want to tackle engineering-related challenges like solving energy problems while preserving the environment or using nanotechnology in the fields of biomedical and chemical engineering.
 If this describes you, join us at our College this July.
-There will be five, week-long camps to choose from.
+There will be seven, week-long camps to choose from.

 Work each day with fellow campers and camp counselors to complete challenges and compete in competitions where you will use creativity and problem solving skills to develop unique solutions.
 In the evenings, our overnight campers will stay in WVU dormitories and will participate in fun, team-building activities.
 At the conclusion of each camp, parents and family members will be invited to watch camper presentations that cover what they learned that week.